-And then I was crestfallen – not because of this sorry narrative, not because I was without while others were with, not even because I was alone at Christmas.
+And then I was crestfallen – not because of this sorry narrative, not because I was without while others were within, and not even because I was alone at Christmas.
 I was crestfallen because my competitive instinct was up and running, and there was no stopping it.
 In a lot of ways, it’s admirable, but it’s also a crude thing, blinded to sense and logic.
 It’s that instinct that led me to some of those ill-fated choices, and now it had me puffing my chest out determined to make things right.

-It seems always the battle within, between my cautious common sense and the bustling, combative competitive nature.
+It always seems the battle within, between my cautious common sense and the bustling, combative competitive nature.
 I don’t decry it necessarily – it took me to a measure of success, and it is the thing that has led me to survive in the most difficult of circumstances.
 And yet I am thinking in my quieter moments that I must be more conservative.
-I must accept certain facts, and work with what’s left.
+I must accept certain facts and work with what’s left.
 This is my way forward.
 It’s not defeat, but a more strategic advance.
 But then I see red.
 I want to leap into the ring.
 I want to storm and thunder.
 I want to muscle my way forward and submit destiny to my will.
 So yes, I have lost – but fuck you, I am not beaten yet.

 Perhaps if you have never experienced that you cannot understand it.
 Let me put it mathematically as if an equation.
 I am in a rich man’s house enjoying his hospitality.
 I am his guest.
-But then there are others kowtowing to him and it disgusts me.
-I turn my head from it, but in so doing see myself, like them, a supplicant.
+But then there are others kowtowing to him, and it disgusts me.
+I turn my head from it, but in so doing, see myself, like them, a supplicant.
 That I cannot abide.
-I am no man’s supplicant I feel as the mist envelopes me.
+I am no man’s supplicant, I feel as the mist envelopes me.
 I have nothing against my host.
 I am not his rival.
 I do battle against circumstance.
-When I had intended in outsmarting it before, all I feel now is the need to bend it to my crude desire.
+When I had succeeded in outsmarting it before, all I feel now is the need to bend it to my crude desire.
 I’m not entirely dumb – I see this developing.
 I watch as if an interested spectator, knowing how it works.
 And I am crestfallen knowing that this will ever be the case.
 I can’t deny my nature.